-Bases
+Fibre Bases

-80% targhee, 10% bamboo, 10% tussah silk: 100g | 24 microns, 100 mm staple
+targhee bamboo silk: 80% targhee, 10% bamboo, 10% tussah silk |100g | 24 microns | 100 mm staple

 Targhee is a wonderfully soft wool.
 It is a very strong fibre with excellent elasticity and silky feel when spun.
 The silk and bamboo and shine and dimension to an already fabulous wool.

-polwarth: 100g | 22-25 microns, 125-175 mm staple
+polwarth: 100% polwarth combed top | 100g | 22-25 microns | 125-175 mm staple

 Polwarth is the perfect go-to fibre when you just need to spin, but don’t want to think to much.
 It is easy to spin any way you like, thick or thin, woolen or worsted.
 Polwarth will produce a yarn that has a nice drape, elasticity and bounce.
 It is next to skin soft, feltable and just an all-round perfect fibre!

-50% merino / 25% tussah silk / 25% flax: 100g | 23 microns, 75-80mm staple
+merino silk flax 50% merino, 25% tussah silk, 25% flax | 100g | 23 microns | 75-80mm staple

-The soft merino blended with tussah silk and natural flax fibre procuce a uniquely textured combed top and finished yarn.
+The soft merino blended with tussah silk and natural flax fibre produce a uniquely textured combed top and finished yarn.
 The silk gives it a lot of shine while the flax add a more rustic feel to the unspun fibre.
 It's amazing to see how the flax changes once it's spun and washed.
 The key to spinning this fibre is to pre-draft a lot.
-This will ensure that the wool, silk and flax are blended thoughout the finished yarn.
+This will ensure that the wool, silk and flax are blended throughout the finished yarn.

-100% oatmeal blufaced leicester combed top: 100g | 26 microns, 85-90mm staple
+bluefaced liecester: 100% oatmeal bluefaced liecester combed top | 100g | 26 microns | 85-90mm staple

 Bluefaced Leicester (BFL) wool is fine and dense with a long staple.
 It produces attractive, lustrous yarns that wear well.
 The natural brown colour of the wool adds a lovely depth of shade that you don't get when dyeing white wool.